Solutions to Optimize Legal Practice Management

 The studies also demonstrate that the significant amount of time dedicated to ethically-mandated billing review, in addition to clients who do not pay all or significant parts of their legal bills, are leading factors accounting for law firm revenue losses.

-To resolve this issue, the 2018 Industry Outlook report by Major, Lindsey & Africa encourages law firms to expand their use of technological solutions to revive productivity and efficiency, and to innovate in ways that will help increase profits.
+To resolve this issue, the recent Industry Outlook report by Major, Lindsey & Africa encourages law firms to expand their use of technological solutions to revive productivity and efficiency, and to innovate in ways that will help increase profits.

 Increase Revenue with Automation